 Landfill-Free Standards and Definitions

 Because of our industry-leading success in reducing waste, we have been invited to participate on industry panels to help educate other organizations on becoming landfill-free.
-We are participating on an Underwriters Laboratories (UL) independent standards and definitions panel to define what it means to be landfill-free.
-We have also joined the U.S. Zero Waste Business Council’s Business Advisory Board, whose first goal is to develop a standardized third-party business certification program to recognize and motivate policies and practices for zero waste in the U.S.
+We participated on an Underwriters Laboratories (UL) independent standards and definitions panel to define what it means to be landfill-free.
+We also assisted the U.S. Zero Waste Business Council’s Business Advisory Board, whose first goal was to develop a standardized third-party business certification program to recognize and motivate policies and practices for zero waste in the U.S.